rdehaggart1/sceneVisibilityInSLAM/README.md

 export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:<PATH>/ORB_SLAM2_SVE/Examples/ROS
 ```

-Save the changes and exit, and then source your <i>.bashrc</i> file to execute the changes:
+Save the changes and exit, and then source your `.bashrc` file to execute the changes:

 ```
 source ./.bashrc